 If the application does not properly filter such input, the tester will be able to inject XPath code and interfere with the query result.
 For instance, the tester could input the following values:

-''' Password: ' or '1' = '1
+Username: ' or '1' = '1 Password: ' or '1' = '1

 Looks quite familiar, doesn't it?
 Using these parameters, the query becomes: